RECOGNIZING

 Team Bonding: A healthier way to respond

 - Hazing can reduce athletes’ self-confidence, misuse power dynamics between athletes, and erode trust and respect among teammates.
-While many coaches and parents may recall childhood Hazing rituals of their own, Hazing behaviors are not harmless traditions.[8]
+While many coaches and parents may recall childhood hazing rituals of their own, hazing behaviors are not harmless traditions.[8]

 - Team bonding activities build trust and cohesion among teammates.[8]